Stress Test Experiments with the

 How does the E-meter work?

 The meter measures changes in the body's electrical resistance.
-These changes are
+These changes are caused by

-question or directive makes you feel stressed or relaxed.
+or directive makes you feel stressed or relaxed.
 The meter needle simply shows whether your body is

 experiencing an electrochemical change.
 The electronic foundation of an E-meter is a Wheatstone bridge.